 You can pay for eyelid surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery in Virginia is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
-However, the pain involved in Virginia blepharoplasty is very tolerable.
-We have heard our patients describe it as “headaches” or just “soreness of the eyes.”
+However, the pain involved in blepharoplasty is very tolerable.
+We have heard our patients describe it as headaches or just soreness of the eyes.
 Many patients do not finish the pain medications prescribed to them for pain relief.
 Having said that, remember that pain is very subjective, and it is not easy to predict what degree of pain you will have.

 Yes.
 Photographs are mandatory for all cosmetic and reconstructive cases.
 Photographs are the only way for us to compare before and after results.
-Photographs in plastic surgery in Virginia serve the same role as x-rays do in orthopedic surgery. .
+Photographs in plastic surgery serve the same role as x-rays do in orthopedic surgery.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss blepharoplasty (eyelid surgery) in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of blepharoplasty (eyelid surgery) in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with blepharoplasty (eyelid surgery) in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with blepharoplasty (eyelid surgery) in Virginia today.